 Literary Arts Toolkit: Writing and Reading Contemporary Prose

-In this advanced, two-quarter critical and creative writing and literature program, students will develop and hone the skills, practices, and theories of literary study.
+In this advanced critical and creative writing and literature program, students will develop and hone the skills, practices, and theories of literary study.
 We posit critical and creative writing as mutually enabling processes.
 In other words, students will work on essays that are inventive and lyrical, and stories that are critical and theoretically informed.
 Students' writing practices will be honed through a focused reading practice.

 Workshops and lectures will enable students to develop skills needed for writing critical essays about literature and for close analysis of texts.
 Writing assignments will include storytelling exercises and experiments in generating cross-genre essays.
 The program includes discussion of the formal conventions of major literary genres as well concepts such as: relationships of literary texts to histories and cultures, the formation of canons, literary movements, and theoretical perspectives that inform literary analysis.
 Students will read widely and diversely so as to gain fluency in the history, aesthetics, social uses, and distributions of fictive and non-fictive prose works.
 Our reading will include a range of authors and theorists with an emphasis on queer literature and contemporary writers working in experimental and post-genre registers.
 Our reading list may include Pierre Bourdieu, Eve Sedgwick, Herman Melville, Jean Genet, Jane Bowles, and Anne Carson.